FAQs-banner

 3. We then prepare your French tax return using the relevant forms including any necessary appendices;

-4. We post to you the tax return for your review and signature, and returning to us.
+4. We post to you the tax return for your review along with a mandate authorizing us to sign the return on your behalf once approved by you;

-5. On receipt of the signed and finalised tax return, we will submit it electronically to the tax office for you.
+5. We will submit your tax return electronically to the tax office for you.

 Deadlines change each year but typical due dates are as follows: